raspberrypilearning/microbit-match-predictor/en/step_2.md

 ### Add your teams/players

-Choose two or more teams or players that have a big game soon.
+Choose two or more teams or players that have a big match soon.

 --- task ---